 • Autocompletion for references and text.

-In addition, right-click in the text editor to access other editing options:
+You can right-click in the text editor to access other editing options:

 • Copy (CTRL/Cmd+C);

-• Metopes: blocks for infratextual markup in compliance with the Metopes chain;
+• Métopes: blocks for infratextual markup in compliance with the Métopes chain;

 To access the Command Palette directly via a keyboard shortcut, you can use the F1 key (Alt + F1 on Internet Explorer, and fn + F1 on the Mac keyboard).